Marshall Gilkes

 Marshall Gilkes (born September 30, 1978) is an American jazz trombonist and composer.

-Biography
+Early life

-Marshall Gilkes was born in Camp Springs, Maryland to a musical family; his mother was a classical vocalist and pianist and his father was a Euphonium player in the US Air Force Band in Washington DC and, later, conductor of several Air Force bands including the premier US Air Force Academy Band in Colorado Springs, CO.
+Marshall Gilkes was born in Camp Springs, Maryland, into a musical family; his mother was a classical vocalist and pianist, and his father was a euphonium player in the U.S. Air Force Band in Washington, D.C., and, later, conductor of several Air Force bands including the premier U.S. Air Force Academy Band in Colorado Springs.
 Due to his father's military profession, he had an itinerant upbringing in Washington, D.C., New Hampshire, New Jersey, Alabama, Illinois, and Colorado.